 Winner & Mandabach Campaigns is a full-service, national political consulting firm that specializes solely in ballot measure campaigns—including initiatives, referenda, constitutional amendments and bond measures.
 W&M oversees all aspects of ballot measure campaigns, including strategic planning, advertising, direct mail, phone banks, public opinion research, digital/social media, earned media and grassroots activities.

 “At Winner & Mandabach, we’re proud of our pioneering work in the ballot measure field.
-From the beginning, we recognized that the dynamics of ballot measure campaigns differ significantly from candidate elections.
-Over the course of over 160 campaigns, our firm has developed and refined winning methodologies that address those differences.”
+From the beginning, we’ve recognized that the dynamics of ballot measure campaigns differ significantly from candidate campaigns.
+Over the course of nearly 200 campaigns, our firm has developed and refined winning methodologies that address those differences.”

 – Paul Mandabach, President, Winner & Mandabach Campaigns